 It’s this high cost of non-compliance that makes it critical to conform to regulations if your company is in any way involved with the personal data of EU citizens.
 It’s in your best interest to implement policies and procedures to get — and stay — in full compliance with GDPR rules and law.

-Start by consulting with experts who know the full scope of the GDPR and can help you stay ahead of the changing legal landscape.
+Start by consulting with experts with international experience who know the full scope of the GDPR and can help you stay ahead of the changing legal landscape.